National Science Foundation

 Grant in 2014

-Liteco is an independent distributor of electrical supplies based in the Maritimes, with a presence in New Brunswick, Nova Scotia, and Prince Edward Island through 13 branches.
-Established in 1976, the company specializes in a wide range of industrial electrical products, including heating and cooling systems, lighting fixtures, boxes and accessories, safety equipment, tools, and venting equipment.
-In addition to its product offerings, Liteco provides technical services to cater to various sectors, including potash mining, pulp and paper, marine, as well as offshore oil and gas industries.
+Liteco is an independent distributor of electrical supplies based in the Maritimes, having been established in 1976.
+The company operates 13 branches across New Brunswick, Nova Scotia, and Prince Edward Island.
+Liteco specializes in a wide range of industrial electrical products, including heating and cooling systems, lighting fixtures, boxes and accessories, safety equipment, tools, and venting equipment.
+In addition to its product offerings, Liteco provides technical services to support its clients.
+The company serves various sectors within the electrical market, as well as specialized industries such as potash mining, pulp and paper, marine, and offshore oil and gas.

 CitiLogics